immersive-web/proposals/README.md

 ## Guidelines for filing a good issue
 To ensure that your proposal receives the attention it deserves, there are some basic guidelines you should follow:

-  - Do a quick search for your proposal before posting, and if there's an open conversation please join it instead.
+  - Do a quick [search](https://github.com/immersive-web/ideas/issues?q=is%3Aissue) for your proposal before posting, and if there's an open conversation please join it instead.
   - Give your issue a descriptive title.
 "VR idea" will likely get ignored and closed.
 "Better VR video" is slightly more descriptive, but still very ambiguous.
 "Efficient video playback via XRLayers" is great.
   - Your proposal should suggest a direction for addressing the issue.
 Stating "I think WebXR content should be faster." isn't particularly helpful, while "Technology X is now available, which can improve render times.
 It could potentially be exposed to WebXR like this..." is a much more effective starting point for a conversation.
+However, please be open to alternative approaches and healthy discussion.
+(See [Code of Conduct](#code-of-conduct).)
   - Describing realistic use cases for your proposal is always plus!

 ## Lifetime of a proposal